Amended October 2022

-2.1 The name of the Local shall be Tacoma & Pierce County Democratic Socialists of America, a not-for-profit corporation.
+2.1 The name of the Local shall be Tacoma & Pierce County Democratic Socialists of America (“Tacoma DSA”), a not-for-profit corporation.
 Henceforth, “Local” refers to the entire organization of Tacoma & Pierce County Democratic Socialists of America; while “DSA” refers to Democratic Socialists of America at the national level.

 ARTICLE 3.
 Membership

-3.11 There shall be no discrimination according to race, color, creed, national origin, gender identity, sexual orientation, ability, age, class, religion or any other characteristic whose disenfranchisement is in conflict with the principles of democratic socialism set forth in Article 1.
+3.1.1 There shall be no discrimination according to race, color, creed, national origin, gender identity, sexual orientation, ability, age, class, religion or any other characteristic whose disenfranchisement is in conflict with the principles of democratic socialism set forth in Article 1.

 3.2 Suspension or Expulsion.
-Pursuant to Article III, Section 4 of the National DSA constitution, the Coordinating Committee shall have the power to suspend or expel members from the Local, or to suspend or remove officers of branches, working groups, or other other official groups of the Local.
-Members can be suspended or expelled if they are found to have harassed or acted violently against another member; if they are found to be in substantial disagreement with the principles or policies of the organization; if they consistently engage in undemocratic, disruptive behavior; or if they are under the discipline of any self-defined democratic-centralist organization; and/or if a grievance is sustained against them through any grievance procedure established by the Local.
+Pursuant to Article III, Section 4 of the National DSA constitution, the Steering Committee shall have the power to suspend or expel members from the Local, or to suspend or remove members of committees, campaigns and other official groups of the Local.
+Members can be suspended or expelled if they are found to have harassed or acted violently against another member, ally, or member of the community; if they are found to be in substantial disagreement with the principles or policies of the organization; if they consistently engage in undemocratic, disruptive behavior; if they engage in entryism against the Local, or otherwise attempt to infiltrate or join in bad faith; if they are under the discipline of any self-defined democratic-centralist organization; and/or if a grievance is sustained against them through any grievance procedure established by the Local.
 The Steering Committee will only have the power to suspend or expel a member from the Local.
 Only the National organization shall have the power to suspend or expel a member from the National organization.
-Any member may be temporarily suspended from membership or removed from officer positions in the Local, including branch, working group, and/or other official local group leadership offices, pending a grievance procedure or other investigation, without advance notice, by a two-third (⅔) vote of the Coordinating Committee, where good cause exists for such temporary suspension or removal.
+Any member may be temporarily suspended from membership or removed from a committee, campaign, or other official group of the Local, pending a grievance procedure or other investigation, without advance notice, by a two-thirds (⅔) vote of the Steering Committee, where good cause exists for such temporary suspension or removal.

 3.3 The Local may establish a local pledge system of voluntary donations for its members.